Parsl/parsl/docs/userguide/overview.rst

 Python program and other Parsl tasks.
 We now turn to the question of how and where are those tasks executed.
-Given the range of computers on which parallel programs may be executed, Parsl allows tasks to be executed using different `executors`.
+Given the range of computers on which parallel programs may be executed, Parsl allows tasks to be executed using different executors (:py:class:`parsl.executors`).
 Executors are responsible for taking a queue of tasks and executing them on local or remote resources.

 We briefly describe two of Parsl's most commonly used executors.